newamericafoundation/newamerica-cms/README.md

 python manage.py runserver
 ```

-- In your browser, go to the site at (127.0.0.1:8000/admin) and log in with username: admin and password: admin
+- In your browser, go to the site at (127.0.0.1:8000/admin) and log in with username: admin and password: admin.
+These are the default credentials provided through the fixture.